blin17/twitter-weather-predictor/README.md

 Twitter_Weather_Predictor
 =========================

-Using weather related tweets, we are attempting to generate the sentiment, time frame, and weather that the tweet is talking about.
-We use Naive Bayes, Support Vector Machines, and id3 Decision Trees to find out which algorithm accurately predict labels for tweets.
+Using over 100,000 weather related tweets as learning data, we created a classifier to generate the sentiment, time frame, and weather for tweets.
+To build this classifier, we tested Naive Bayes, Support Vector Machine, and Decision Tree algorithms to discover which one most accurately predicts labels for tweets.

+Related Information:
 Partly Sunny with a Chance of Hashtags http://www.kaggle.com/c/crowdflower-weather-twitter